-Other prep before you prep:
+Other preparation before you prep

 6. So before you grab your cutting board and knife, take a minute to grab all the storage containers you’ll need to store your cut produce in.
 Have the containers (and lids), ready to go.
 I use these moistures barrier cloths in the bottoms of my glass containers.
 Remember what I said about moisture making food spoil faster?
 Well, keep moisture away from you’re food and it will keep twice as long.
 Just try it!
 This cuts down on waste and the need to buy more food because it went bad before you could use it.

 7. I show you how to make these moisture barrier inserts here.
 The concept is simple.
 If you don’t sew or don’t have that innate desire to make everything yourself, you can also use washcloths or paper towels in the bottom of your glass storage containers.
 Personally, I prefer to use white washcloths because they can be bleached.
 I try not to buy paper towels.
 Again, doing my part to reduce waste where I can.
 I tend to keep a large stack of white hand towels as well as washcloths in my kitchen at all times.
 I use them to wipe down my counter top and table as well as to wipe off my little ones when they are done eating.